busrasavas/gmx_corr/README.md

 # Conversion of covariance matrix to cross correlation matrix with gmx_corr

-THIS REPO IS UNDER DEVELOPMENT, please contact with ezgi.karaca@ibg.edu.tr before using!

 [![DOI](https://zenodo.org/badge/436035260.svg)](https://zenodo.org/badge/latestdoi/436035260)

 #### by A. Berçin Barlas, Büşra Savaş and Ezgi Karaca